Arizona Sex Offender Registration Requirements

 Before you think about pleading guilty to a sex crime, talk to the criminal defense attorneys at the Phoenix offices of the Tyler Allen Law Firm.

 Their knowledge of the law and experience defending people charged with committing sex offenses may allow them to offer you options that you had no previously considered.
-Call (602) 456-0545 for a free consultation.
+Call (602) 456-0545 for a free consultation or click here to fill out a contact form.